Prospective Students Frequently Asked Questions

 Requirements

 International applicants please note that the Data Science and Engineering (DSE) and Wireless Embedded Systems (WES) are both part-time only master's degree programs.
 If you require a student visa to study in the US, you will not be eligible for these programs (a student visa requires that you be enrolled in a full-time degree program).
 This only applies to international students who require a student visa.
 Other international applicants with existing appropriate professional visas may apply if you do not require sponsorship from the university and you are able to relocate for the duration of your program.
-The Architecture-based Enterprise Systems Engineering (AESE) program is a full-time degree program and international students can apply for this 12 month program.
+For the Convergent Systems Engineering (CoSE) program, the Architecture-based Enterprise Systems Engineering (AESE) specialization is full-time and international students can apply for this 12-month program.
+However, the Cyber Physical Social Systems (CPSS) and the Value Supply Chain (VSC) specializations are both part-time only and follow the same guidelines as above.

 These are graduate level courses at the Jacobs School of Engineering.
 Almost all students admitted into the programs have strong computer science, engineering, or quantitative backgrounds.
 In rare instances, students with commensurate work experience may be considered for admission.